jeremiah-k/fetchtastic/README.md

 1. **Install pipx**:

-   Follow the instructions for your platform: [https://github.com/pypa/pipx](https://github.com/pypa/pipx) Restart your terminal or command prompt after installing pipx.
+   Follow the installation instructions for your platform on the [pipx documentation page](https://pypa.github.io/pipx/installation/).

+   Restart your terminal or command prompt after installing pipx.

 3. **Install Fetchtastic with pipx**: